treojs/treo/Readme.md

 # API

-  To initialize new `db` instance create `schema` and pass it to main function.
+  To initialize new `db` instance, create `schema` and pass it to main function.
   All methods, except multiple indexes and advanced ranges are backward compatible with outdated browsers through [IndexedDBShim](https://github.com/axemclion/IndexedDBShim).